Five dead and 1,000 homes destroyed in the Papua New Guinea earthquake - ExBulletin

 Five dead and 1,000 homes destroyed in the Papua New Guinea earthquake

-At least five people were killed and an estimated 1,000 homes were destroyed when a 6.9-magnitude earthquake rocked flood-hit northern Papua New Guinea, officials said Monday, as disaster teams streamed into the region.
+At least five people were killed and an estimated 1,000 homes were destroyed when a 6.9-magnitude earthquake struck Papua New Guinea, officials said Monday, as disaster teams streamed into the region.

+Dozens of villages on the banks of the country's famous Sepik River were already struggling with flooding when the quake struck early Sunday morning.

 “So far, about 1,000 homes have been lost,” East Sepik Governor Alan Baird said, adding that emergency teams were “still assessing the impact” of the quake that “damaged most parts of the province.”

-Dozens of villages on the banks of the Sepik River in the country were already facing major floods when the quake struck early Sunday morning.

-Regional police chief Christopher Tamari told AFP that the authorities had recorded five deaths, but the death toll “could be more.”
+Regional police chief Christopher Tamari told AFP that the authorities had so far recorded five deaths following the disaster.

-Pictures taken in the aftermath of the quake showed destroyed wooden homes collapsing into surrounding knee-high floodwaters.
+Tamari warned that with emergency crews still present in the remote, forested area, the number of deaths “could be higher.”

+Images showed destroyed wooden houses with thatched roofs collapsing in surrounding floodwaters, while an old bridge in the provincial capital of Wewak collapsed under the pressure.

 Although they rarely cause widespread damage in sparsely populated forest uplands, they can cause devastating landslides.